aaron123432/ProjectInstruction/README.md

 # What is new

 ## Andoird App:
+For the first demo, we finished the first version of sign in and sign up form.
+Now, users can register and log in using our software.

 ## Windows Software:
 For the first demo, we finished the first version of sign in and sign up form.
 Now, users can register and log in using our software.